m-shreyansh/Discord-Alternate/README.md

 # Discord-Alternate
-CP Solution Discussion is a website where people can view hint, solution idea and even solution code of various competitive programming related questions.
-They can comment to further clearify their doubts regarding the solutions.
+Discord-Alternate is an open source place where people can create their servers with friends or family and chat or talk with them.
+Further you can have multiple audio and chat channels for different contexts.

 The first thing to do is to clone the repository: